 My research is animated by a curiosity about the intersections of visual culture and militarized violence, with a particular interest in questions of affect, citizenship, and ethics.

-My first book, Beyond the Checkpoint: Visual Practices in America’s Global War on Terror, maps the visual circuits linking the terrorized American nation-state, its citizens, and its enemies by exploring the practices of image creation, circulation, and consumption that animate these relationships.
+In my first book, Beyond the Checkpoint: Visual Practices in America’s Global War on Terror, I map the visual circuits linking the terrorized American nation-state, its citizens, and its enemies by exploring the practices of image creation, circulation, and consumption that animate these relationships.

 At the moment, there are two new book projects keeping me busy.
-The first, currently entitled Figuring Violence: Affect, Imagination, and Contemporary American Militarism, explores the intersections of fantasy, violence, and sentimentality as they coalesce around certain militarized figures.
+The first, Figuring Violence: Affect, Imagination, and Contemporary American Militarism, explores the intersections of fantasy, violence, and sentimentality as they coalesce around certain militarized figures; it will be published in the fall of 2018 by Fordham University Press.
 I am also delighted to be collaborating with Wendy Kozol on a book about the quotidian visual cultures of living, dying, and surviving in conditions of militarized violence, The War In-Between.